ldmckeen/aruba-ldmckeen-ap-scan/README.md

 Make a POST call with Multipart Form with `file` as key and zip file as value, and basic auth enabled with username and password.

-See Insomnia folder for collections:
+See Insomnia folder under resources for collections:
 `http://localhost:8000/apscan_file/geolocate/`

 Multipart-Form